MonsterAnus/GIS_Tools/Census_Data/readme.md

 <br><br>

-<p>This function returns the state FIPS CODE and the State Name in a dictionary as ''01': 'Alabama','</p>
+This function returns the state FIPS CODE and the State Name in a dictionary as ''01': 'Alabama','
 <br>
 ```rb
 def getStates():